paulo-zhang/Asp.Net.Core-EF.Core-DbFirst-.Net.Test.Sdk/README.md

 ### Use AutoMaper
 AutoMaper is used to simplify the data convertion between models and viewmodels.
-However, you can writing your own mapping logic.
+However, you can write your own mapping logic.